From Gram Centimeters to Newton Meters: Understanding the Conversion and its Applications

 Centimeter (cm): The centimeter is a unit of length, one-hundredth of a meter (m).

-Therefore, a gram-centimeter (gcm) represents a unit of moment of force expressed in grams and centimeters.
-It's not a standard SI unit, unlike the Newton-meter (Nm), which represents the same quantity but in the standard SI system.
+Because of this, a gram-centimeter (gcm) represents a unit of moment of force expressed in grams and centimeters.
+On the flip side, it's not a standard SI unit, unlike the Newton-meter (Nm), which represents the same quantity but in the standard SI system.
 This difference in units often leads to confusion, and understanding this distinction is the first step in accurately performing the conversion.

 The Conversion Process: Gram-Centimeters to Newton-Meters